PostHog/posthog.com/contents/blog/cheaper-analytics.md

     * out of all the major competitors we have, we believe we are by far the most efficient - we are 100% inbound and grow through word of mouth
     * this pricing still reflects us making a positive margin on every event sold
     * we suspect this will increase our word of mouth growth and increase our retention, so we are likely to make more revenue with this change, but at a lower margin
-    * the majority of our customers use multiple products that we offer, so we wind up making a little money off a lot of products - our competitors are not as wide, so we believe long term we can undercut
+    * the majority of our customers use multiple products that we offer, so we wind up making a little money off a lot of products - our competitors are not as wide, so we believe long term we can undercut.
+* Why aren't you making the events with person properties cheaper too?
+  * Events with person properties cost a lot more for us to ingest and query.
+Allowing customers to choose to not send person properties for certain event types means we can cut our own costs of providing our product to our customers.
+This aligns our interests with our customers, and means we can make a positive margin on all events ingested (beyond our free tier) so it is sustainable but not greedy!